-At The Hippo House, we want to put our two cents on families to find each other quicker.
+At The Hippo House, we want to put our efforts on families to find each other as quickly as possible.

-Feeling supported at the time of diagnosis should be paramount.
+Feeling supported at the time of diagnosis is paramount.
 Facing alone the “grief of the healthy child” is very, very difficult.

 For that reason, we hope we have helped you in this road that you are starting to walk along.

 We want The Hippo House to be a really useful site,